-The killall -HUP fond command causes the failover manager to read the database.
+The killall -HUP fomd command causes the failover manager to read the database.

-Example 97.
-Effect a change for a new or updated service on a group of nodes boot:~ # pdsh -w login[1-9] "killall -HUP fomd"
+Example 100.
+Effect a change for a new or updated service on a group of nodes

 To effect a change for login nodes 1 through 9, type: